Kei-K23/javascript-things/README.md

 ## Contributing

 All contributions are really appreciated and welcome.
 Please come up with some ideas and contribute in this project.
-You can contrubute by make forking this repo, make some changes or add new JavaScript things to the project after that make pull request
+You can contrubute by make forking this repo, make some changes or add new JavaScript things to the project after that make pull request.
+Contrubuting requirement-
+- must be written in vanilla javascript
+- should be include at least one *.html, *.css and *.js files
+- try to use standard and produce clean code

 ## License